Theatre and Film Artistic Director

 B.A.
 University of Houston

 Jay Thomas (Facility and Events Coordinator/Head of Recruitment), is no stranger to this campus, since it is here where he received his Associate of Arts degree.
 He went on to receive his Bachelor of Arts degree from the University of Houston, become a state certified teacher, and began his teaching career in 2011.
-Jay has more than 14 years of acing/theatrical experience and has been involved with such groups as UIL, TETA, and ACTF, where he is a proud Irene Ryan nominee.
+Jay has over 17 years of acing/directing experience and has been involved with such groups as UIL, TETA, TTAO, and ACTF, where he is a proud Irene Ryan nominee.
 In addition to that, he has also served as a UIL adjudicator and contest manager since 2009.
-He is very proud to return to a department from which he learned so much as a student and would like to thank all of his family and friends, especially his best friend and wife, Danette, for all of their continuing support.
+He is very proud to return to a department from which he learned so much as a student and would like to thank his wife Danette and daughter Avery for all their love and support.

 Professor Richard Turner, Acting/Costumer